maikeldotuk/sensu-database-check/README.md

 sensuctl asset add maikeldotuk/sensu-database-check
 ```

-Pass the next environment variables in your check config:
+Pass the next environment variables in your check config (eg: for Redis):

 ```
 REDIS_HOST
 REDIS_PORT (if ommited uses default)
 REDIS_PASS
 ```

+To know what to pass to each test check the Python file of each one.
+They are self-explanatory

 ### Example configuration